Is this a Prime Time To acquire Redwood Trust Inc. (RWT) stock - The Dwinnex

 Dividends & Splits

-In the trailing 12 months, RWT’s forward annual dividend rate was 0.92, compared to 0.92 this year.
-Against a Trailing Annual Dividend Yield of 13.92%, it implies a Forward Annual Dividend Yield of 13.94%.
+The forward annual dividend rate for RWT is 0.92, which was 0.92 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 13.96%, it implies a Forward Annual Dividend Yield of 13.96%.
 The stock’s 5-year Average Dividend Yield is 9.33.

 Earnings Estimates

-Its stock is currently analyzed by 8 different market analysts.
+The company has 8 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.19 for the current quarter, with a high estimate of $0.44 and a low estimate of -$0.03, while EPS last year was $0.24.
 The consensus estimate for the next quarter is $0.22, with high estimates of $0.35 and low estimates of $0.13.

 Analysts are recommending an EPS of between $1.97 and $0.64 for the fiscal current year, implying an average EPS of $1.02.
 EPS for the following year is $1.02, with 6 analysts recommending between $1.26 and $0.68.